elasticsounds/ADT-colombia/README.md

-# ADT Dominican Republic
+# ADT Colombia

 ## Description

-This is the repository for the ADT (accessible digital textbooks) project in the Dominican Republic.
+This is the repository for the ADT (accessible digital textbooks) project in the Colombia.
 The folder contains 2 ePubs (both compressed and in folder form).
 The ePubs were developed by Book Fusion designed to work with Book Fusion's platform, although they can also be run in an ePub reader like Thorium.

 ## Getting Started